Montessori Core Program

 - Primary: grading, seriating, and vocabulary for properties.

-Language — spoken, written, and reading
+Language — Spoken, written, and reading

 Rich conversation, storytelling, sound games, sandpaper letters, movable alphabet, and early readers support phonemic awareness to fluent reading and expressive writing.